longpractice/CheatSheets/Cpp/CppAtomic.md

 ## `std::atomic_flag`

-lock_free. must initialize with ATOMIC_FLAG_INIT. can not be copied, moved, assigned,copy-assigned by another var with same type(apply to all atomic types since these ops include two atomic types and cannot be done lock-freely atomically).
+lock_free. must initialize with ATOMIC_FLAG_INIT. can not be copied, moved, assigned,copy-assigned by another var with same type(this applies to all atomic types since these ops include two atomic types and cannot be done lock-freely atomically).

 Only two operations: clear, test_and_set.